You are currently viewing Who is Settlor, Trustee and Beneficiary?

 • When a trustee’s term expires.

-• When a trustee is absent from India for six months in a row or leaves India to live abroad.
+• When a trustee is absent from India for six months or leaves India to live abroad.

 • When a trustee is identified as an imbalanced insolvent.

-• When any trustee want to be freed from the trust, refuses to function as trustee, or accepts a trust that is contradictory with the trust’s terms.
+• When any trustee wants to be freed from the trust, refuses to function as trustee, or accepts a trust that contradicts the trust’s terms.

-• If, in the opinion of the court, any trustee becomes incapable or personally insufficient to operate as a trustee.
+• If, in the court’s opinion, any trustee becomes incapable or personally insufficient to operate as a trustee.

 Is it possible for a Trustee to resign?

-• Unless the trust means otherwise, a trustee cannot resign without the agreement of the court.
+• Unless the trust means otherwise, a trustee cannot resign without the court’s agreement.

-• Unless all of the beneficiaries who are legally competent of consenting to the withdrawal consent.
+• Unless all beneficiaries are legally competent to consent to the withdrawal consent.

 Who would stand to gain?

-A disclaimer sent to the trustee may be used by a purposed beneficiary to dispute his involvement in the trust.
+A purposed beneficiary may use a disclaimer sent to the trustee to dispute his involvement in the trust.
 A beneficiary is someone who is named to benefit from a trust arrangement.
-A beneficiary is often a ‘natural person,’ however it is quite realistic to have a corporation as the Beneficiary of a trust.
+A beneficiary is often a ‘natural person’; however, it is quite realistic to have a corporation as the Beneficiary of a trust.
 This is common in current business transaction structures.

 A beneficiary may be a “minor” or suffer from a “mental injury.”
-In fact, many trusts are specifically established for people with these legal disadvantages.
+Many trusts are specifically established for people with these legal disadvantages.
 Trusts for ‘unborn children’ are also permitted, although they must vest during the appropriate eternal period.

 Why Select a Beneficiary?

-Having a beneficiary expedites the process of dispersing assets following the author’s death.
+2. To hasten dispersing assets: Having a beneficiary expedites dispersing assets following the author’s death.
 It may be more long-lasting and pleasant to claim assets as a beneficiary rather than wait for the probate procedure to be completed.

 What are the different categories of Beneficiaries?